Frequently Asked Questions

 Please bear in mind that the Brandeis English department allows majors to count a maximum of three courses taken outside the Brandeis English department towards the Brandeis English degree.
 This includes courses taken while studying abroad, cross-listed courses and transfer courses.

 Any English major may elect to write a one-semester senior essay or a two-semester senior thesis.
 The essay or thesis counts towards graduation requirements just like a regular course for credit, and it will be graded.
-You can register for the essay or thesis by receiving a consent code from the faculty director.
+You can register for the essay or thesis by meeting with a potential honors advisor and requesting a prerequisite override.

 Please visit the Honors Information page for more information.